German Law and the German Legal System

 It is wise to have a German defense counsel unless a case is very minor or the charges are undisputed.
 The right of the accused to be represented by counsel is carefully protected under German law.
 In some cases when the accused is charged with an offense punishable by a year or more of confinement, German law mandates the provision of counsel even if the accused doesn't wish it.

 Attorney fees depend on the length of the trial and the complexity of the case.
 They can be quite high if the trial takes more than a day, or if representation is by an attorney of high repute.
-There are also court costs which can be quite high if the case is complex.
-If the accused in criminal cases is acquitted, the court generally pays the attorney's fees.
+There are also court costs that can be quite high if the case is complex.
+If the accused in criminal cases is acquitted, the court generally pays the attorney’s fees.

-Contrary to US law, the German Code of Criminal Procedure allows victims of an offense, or their survivors, the right to participate in the trial as intervenors or private prosecutors.
+The German Code of Criminal Procedure allows victims of an offense, or their survivors, the right to participate in the trial as intervenors or private prosecutors.
 Intervenors are usually represented by counsel and may produce evidence related to the case, as well as question witnesses.

 If the accused is convicted the court usually will credit the entire period of pre-trial confinement.
 For many crimes a probation period of two to five years is often imposed on first offenders.
 Depending on the crime, of course, prison terms can range from one month to life; though in practice sentences seldom exceed 15 years.